python-nerd-3/brokemon/README.md

 # brokemon
-Pokemon on an extreme budget (pls dont sue me nintendo)
+Pokemon on an extreme budget.

+I made this bc my fren told me to when I had zero ideas for projects to make

+PS enemy has a slight attack boost to make it harder